optiic/optiic/README.md

 * Support for `.pdf`, `.png`, `.jpeg`, and many more!

 ### Getting an API key
 You can use so much of `optiic` for free, but if you want to do some advanced stuff, you'll need an API key.
-You can get one by signing up for an account at [https://optiic.dev/signup](https://optiic.dev/signup).
+You can get one by [signing up for an account](https://optiic.dev/authentication/signup).

 ## Install Optiic
 ### Install via npm